 Assistant Professor of Ethics and Society

 Megan lives in Los Angeles (Hollywood), California and frequently travels to the SF Bay Area to meet with colleagues, faculty, staff and students.
-She is pleased to be invited to preach at area congregations that bring joy, love and compassion to the world as well as collaborate with scholars, chaplains, and medical researchers.
+As a Unitarian Universalist minister, she is pleased to be invited to preach and support congregations that bring joy, love and compassion to the world.
+Her projects frequently involve collaborations with scholars, chaplains, medical researchers and students.
 You can learn more about her academic and religious leadership at her personal website (www.meganruthdowdell.com).